masagrator/Status-Monitor-Overlay/docs/modes.md

 It shows only FPS value in 31Hz + vsync signal. <br>
 If game is not launched, it will show always 254.0 value.<br>

 Mode available only with SaltyNX installed.
+You can use touch screen to change its position temporarily.

 > Graph